cleer73/washdot/README.md

-washdot
+WashDOT
 =======

-WashDOT - A library for fetching Washington State Department of Transportation data.
+A library for fetching Washington State Department of Transportation data, written in PHP.